Nothing happens in cricket, ever. Even the highlights resemble a freeze frame. (Charlie Brooker - British TV presenter, author and satirist)

 Briefly, cricket is played by two teams of 11, with one side taking a turn to bat a ball and score runs (points), while the other team bowls and fields the ball to stop the opposition from scoring points.
 The main objective in cricket is to score as many runs as possible against the opponent.
 One major difference between cricket and its Amercian counterpart baseball, is that in cricket, there are always two batsmen at any one time.

 But this article isn’t just about the sport.
-From a linguistic point of view, cricket has also been responsible for a number of idioms which pepper the English language and here, below, are the famous ones.
+From a linguistic point of view, cricket has also been responsible for a number of idioms which pepper the English language and here, below, are the famous ones for your delight.

 My grandfather sadly died last week, but he had a good innings.
 He was 98 years old.